TikTok banned on all Canadian government mobile devices

 TORONTO (AP) — Canada announced Monday it is banning TikTok from all government-issued mobile devices, reflecting widening worries from Western officials over the Chinese-owned video sharing app.

-Prime Minister Justin Trudeau said it might be a first step to further action.
+Prime Minister Justin Trudeau said it might be a first step to further action or that it might be it.

 “I suspect that as government takes the significant step of telling all federal employees that they can no longer use TikTok on their work phones many Canadians from business to private individuals will reflect on the security of their own data and perhaps make choices,” Trudeau said.